Priyanshi114/Delta-Demo/README.md

 # Delta-Demo
-This is the demo of delta.
+This is the demo of delta